peipeiwu1119/peijiewu_academicpage.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Li Song is now a Ph.D. candidate majored in Transportation at the University of North Carolina at Charlotte.
-Currently, I am dedicated to analyzing the influence of the intelligent vehicles on transportation systems, and exploring the transportation big data with statistics and emerging technology.
-In respect of methodology, research on intelligent vehicle technology mainly includes control strategy, simulation, and optimization.
-Research on data analyzes, mainly includes statistics and machine learning approaches.
+Li Song is a Ph.D. candidate major in Transportation at the University of North Carolina at Charlotte.
+Currently, I focus on analyzing the influence of intelligent vehicles on transportation systems and exploring the transportation big data with statistics and emerging technology.
+In respect of methodology, research on intelligent vehicle technologies mainly includes control strategy, simulation, and optimization.
+Research on data analysis mainly includes statistics and machine learning approaches.
 Meanwhile, I am also interested in emergence technology which could change the future transportation systems.

 Contact Information:
 ======